 You must be at least 18 years old.
 Most of the student accommodation is in single-sex dormitories of 8-10 people per room, but we also have some limited space for married couples and families.

 You should not plan on touring the area (except on Thursdays, your day off), or leaving on weekends during your time with us.
-Long-term guests are encouraged to take time in the middle of term for travel if that is what they want to do.
 We will provide towels and bedding throughout your stay, and your laundry is done on a regular basis.